 Most importantly, associate degrees are the gateway to dozens of profitable, rewarding careers.
 All of the following professionals rely on associate degrees to succeed in their chosen fields:

-Veterinary technology is now among the fastest growing career tracks in the country.
-Vet techs and technologists work in veterinary offices, animal hospitals, and laboratories, and their role in the business of animal healthcare is increasing, just as nurses and medical assistants are undertaking more clinical work with human patients.
+- Veterinary technicians- Vet techs and technologists work in veterinary offices, animal hospitals, and laboratories, and their role in the business of animal healthcare is increasing, just as nurses and medical assistants are undertaking more clinical work with human patients.
 The American Veterinary Medical Association accredits 172 vet tech programs, including 9 with online education offerings, and the vast majority of them are associate degree programs.

-Growing populations and an increased reliance on chemical substances have seriously impacted the world’s soil, waterways, and landfills.
-Environmental engineers – also noted among tomorrow’s most sought after professionals – test conditions and propose waste management solutions for corporations, conservation organizations, and government agencies.
+- Environmental engineering technicians- Growing populations and an increased reliance on chemical substances have seriously impacted the world’s soil, waterways, and landfills.
+Environmental engineers test conditions and propose waste management solutions for corporations, conservation organizations, and government agencies.
 Environmental engineering technicians assist in these efforts, often securing entry-level jobs with an associate of applied science (AAS) degree in environmental engineering technology.
 Other types of online associate degree are also available in environmental science.

-Paralegals aren’t just law office administrators.
+- Paralegals- Paralegals aren’t just law office administrators.
 Increasingly, they’re assuming niche roles and practicing specialties – including e-discovery, intellectual property, and collections/foreclosure – that directly impact policy work and litigation.
 Today’s law firms prefer to hire paralegals with technical skills and legal software familiarity.
 While earning your associate degree in paralegal studies, you may learn the underpinnings of legal practice, plus interesting electives in areas like trial graphics or how to collect evidence from defendants’ emails and hard drives.
-According to a recent article in Paralegal Today, law firms also look favorably on elearning opportunities for paralegal training and continuing education.